inspirehep/author.xml/README.md

 <a name="fillinauthorxml"></a>
 ## Filling in author.xml file
-Your author.xml file should be included with each submission to [arXiv.org](https://arxiv.org/).
-This file should be filled in according to the descriptions of the template items listed below.
+Your author.xml file should be filled in according to the descriptions of the template items listed below.

 <a name="template"></a>
 ### Template author.xml